mm-ansarian/mm-ansarian/README.md

     - Git

 - 🌱 Currently learning **more** about:
+    - Design Patterns
-    - Algorithm and data structure
+    - Algorithm and Data Structure
-    - Web scraping
+    - Web Scraping
     - HTML and CSS

 - 👀 Interested in: